Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>🧭 Motivations of an Enneagram 4</h2>

 The motivations of Enneagram Type 4 personalities are rooted in their desire for self-discovery, authenticity, and meaning.
-Type 4s have a deep need to understand themselves and their place in the world, and they often feel a sense of incompleteness or longing for something they believe is missing in their lives.
+Type 4s deeply need to understand themselves and their place in the world, and they often feel a sense of incompleteness or longing for something they believe is missing in their lives.

 Type 4s are highly individualistic and strive to express their unique identity through various forms of art, music, or other creative outlets.
-They value authenticity and reject societal norms and expectations in favor of living according to their own beliefs and values.
+They value authenticity and reject societal norms and expectations in favor of living according to their beliefs and values.

 At the same time, Type 4s may also struggle with a sense of self-doubt and may believe that they are not good enough or that they do not measure up to others.
-They may feel envious of others who seem to have a more fulfilling life or a stronger sense of self.
+They may envy others who seem to have a more fulfilling life or a stronger sense of self.

 </article>